- Prospective Students

 FERPA (Federal Education Rights and Privacy Act): Also known as the Information Release Consent Form.
-This form is needed from all students to inform the Office of Student Financing of whom the student wishes to have access to their information in the student's financial aid file.
+This form is needed from all students to inform the Financial Aid Office of whom the student wishes to have access to their information in the student's financial aid file.
 If the student is over 18 years of age, we are prohibited to disclose financial aid information to a third party (i.e. parent, friend, aunt, etc.) without student authorization.

 Financial Aid: Money provided to the student and the family to help them pay for the student's education.
 Major forms of financial aid include gift aid (grants and scholarships) and self-help aid (loans and work).